OR-Agent: Bridging Evolutionary Search and Structured Research for Automated Algorithm Discovery

 While related systems such as AI Scientist V2\cite{yamada2025ai} and FlowSearch \cite{hu2025flowsearch} also employ tree- or graph-based workflows, their structures are designed to support more general task decomposition and knowledge propagation.
-In contrast, the tree-structured research workflow in OR-Agent is specifically tailored to scientific idea development, where each node represents a complete research hypothesis grounded in executable code and empirical validation, and edges encode natural derivation relationships between ideas.
+In contrast, the tree-structured research workflow in OR-Agent is specifically tailored to scientific idea development, where edges encode natural derivation relationships between research ideas.

-\paragraph{Coordinated Idea Generation.} Prior studies have observed that naively scaling LLM-based idea generation often leads to severe redundancy and limited diversity \cite{si2024can}.
-Empirically, we observe the same phenomenon in OR-Agent: when child ideas are generated independently for a fixed parent solution, even with increased sampling temperature, the resulting ideas exhibit high semantic overlap and limited coverage of the design space (See Appendix~\ref{app:coordinated_and_independent_idea_generation} for example).
+\paragraph{Coordinated Idea Generation.} The ability to generate innovative ideas is crucial.
+Prior studies have observed that naively scaling LLM-based idea generation often leads to severe redundancy and limited diversity \cite{si2024can}.
 OR-Agent addresses this limitation through \emph{coordinated idea generation}.
 For each node expansion, the Idea Agent generates a set of child ideas jointly, conditioning on the shared parent context or even entire research tree and the requirement that the ideas represent distinct directions.
 This process treats the set of children as a coherent research plan rather than independent samples.
-As a result, idea redundancy is substantially reduced and coverage over alternative hypotheses is improved (See Appendix~\ref{app:coordinated_and_independent_idea_generation} for example).